beumsk/rpg/README.md

   - => power up player/enemy with str and def
 - Player lvlUp => dmg+20% & def+10%
 - Enemy lvlUp => dmg+20% & def+10%
+- Items are in shop and rewards
+- Stuff are in shop or rewards
+- Attacks are in rewards only

 ## Doc